graphographer/usaid-map/README.md

 There is currently no SASS or SCSS compiler.

+As all styles are injected via js, will not update until the app is re-built.

 ## App State

 App state is defined in `./src/models/state.ts`.
 Uses mobx.
 Web components use Lit and Lit-Mobx, which means that everything re-renders when observable state changes.
 App state is provided to components extended from `Provider` via the `state` property.
 In reality, app state is injected into `Provider` by means of a Mobx observable box: this is a best practice which, for example, allows for mock data to be used for testing purposes.
 Examine `./src/app/index.ts` to see this in action.